 Hong Kong Style Milk Tea

-Tea is a favourite in many cultures around the world, and it all tastes a little different depending on the region it originates from.
-Hong Kong style milk tea is a vibrant and heavy mixture of concentrated tea and condensed milk.
+Tea is a favorite in many cultures around the world, and it all tastes a little different depending on the region it originates from.
+Hong Kong-style milk tea is a vibrant and heavy mixture of concentrated tea and condensed milk.

 What you get is this intense drink that is milky, indulgent, and dry.
 It’s not for everyone, but it’s an experience any true food lover wouldn’t want to miss out on it.